-- 1. Future Professionals may wear black or gray in any combination. - 2.
-Phase Two Future Professionals may wear black, gray, or white in any combination. - 3.
-A minimal print in clothing is acceptable if it is black & gray for Phase One and black, gray, or white for Phase Two. - 4.
-Clothing should be professional and clean. - 5.
-Shoes should be professional, practical, and comfortable. - 6.
-Hair should be styled prior to arriving at the school. - 7.
-Any cosmetics should be applied prior to arriving at the school. - 8.
+- 1. Future Professionals must wear professional attire. - 2.
+Clothing should be solid color or print.
+No graphic designs. - 3.
+Clothing should be professional and clean. - 4.
+Shoes should be professional, practical, and comfortable. - 5.
+Hair should be styled prior to arriving at the school. - 6.
+Any cosmetics should be applied prior to arriving at the school. - 7.
 The following is a list of acceptable dress: - a.
 Jeans or clothing made of jean material.
 Any rips or tears must fall below the fingertips when standing up. - b.
 Shirts off the shoulder or cut-outs on the shoulder.
 (Underarms must be covered) - c.
 Paul Mitchell branded clothing: Sweatshirts, printed T-shirts, hooded sweatshirts, and/or jackets with Paul Mitchell logo or school logo. - d.
 Stylish hats, scarves, and stylish head wraps. - e.
 Skirts or dresses that fall below the fingertips. - f.
 Fashionable tennis shoes must be in good condition and not worn out. - g.
 Open toe shoes or sandals must be professional and have an ankle strap. - h.
-Appropriate undergarments must be worn. - 9.
-Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals. - 10.
-Esthetic students' nails must be manicured and short. - 11.
-Esthetic students' hair must be tied back while performing services. - 12.
-Name tag as provided by the school.
-All Future Professionals are required to wear the tag where it can be seen while in attendance.
+Appropriate undergarments must be worn. - 8.
+Tights or leggings should be worn with skirts or dresses that fall above the fingertips when standing for all Future Professionals. - 9.
+Esthetic students' nails must be manicured and short. - 10.
+Esthetic students' hair must be tied back while performing services.